osama-su/image-processing-api/README.md

 - use the the command `yarn` to install the dependencies.
 - or use the command `npm install` to install the dependencies.

+## testing

+- use the command `yarn test` to run the tests.
+- or use the command `npm test` to run the tests.

 ## Build the project

 - use the command `yarn build` to build the project.